-Note that these results hold only for finite-dimensional highest weight modules.
-It is natural to ask if these results extend to all modules $\vla$.
-Another possible extension involves working not with a subring $\Z$ or subfield $\F$ of $\R$, but with an additive subgroup.
+Notice that Theorem \ref{Tkrcdrvi} holds only for finite-dimensional highest weight modules.
+An immediate question is if these results extend to all modules $\vla$.
+Another possible extension involves working not with a subring $\Z$ or subfield $\F$ of $\R$, but with an additive subgroup: